elastic/elastic-serverless-forwarder/docs/README-AWS.md

 ### Test your regexp pattern for multiline

-To make it easier for you to test the regexp patterns in your multiline config, we’ve created a [Multineline Regexp Test](https://replit.com/@AndreaSpacca/Multine-Regexp-Test).
-You can simplyclick on `Show files`, select `main.py` and plug in the regexp pattern at line `3`, along with the `multiline.negate` setting that you plan to use at line `4`, and paste a sample message between the three double quotes delimiters (`""" """`) at line `5`.
-Then click Run, and you’ll see which lines in the message match your specified configuration.
+To make it easier for you to test the regexp patterns in your multiline config, we’ve created a [Multineline Regexp Test](https://replit.com/@AndreaSpacca/Multine-Regexp-Test#main.py).
+You can simply plug in the regexp pattern at line `3`, along with the `multiline.negate` setting that you plan to use at line `4`, and paste a sample message between the three double quotes delimiters (`""" """`) at line `5`.
+Then click `Run`, and you’ll see which lines in the message match your specified configuration.
 For example:

 ![](multiline-regexp-test-repl-main.png)
 ![](multiline-regexp-test-repl-run.png)